rafalp/Misago/dev-docs/plugins/hooks/check-start-thread-permission-hook.md

 # `check_start_thread_permission_hook`

-This hook wraps the standard Misago function used to check if the user has permission to start a new thread in a category.
+This hook wraps a standard Misago function used to check if the user has permission to start a new thread in a category.
 It raises Django's `PermissionDenied` with an error message if they can't start thread in a category.

 ## Location